 The licensees of reactors that are or will soon begin the decommissioning process, including Vermont Yankee in Vernon, have already submitted a wide range of exemption requests from emergency response, security and other regulations to the NRC.

 In Yankee's case, Entergy has claimed within less than 16 months of the plant's closure at the end of this year, offsite emergency planning will no longer be needed.
 Documents submitted by Entergy to the NRC demonstrate that within 15.4 months, the spent fuel in the plant's spent fuel pool will have decayed to the extent that the heat produced by the waste will not prove to be an offsite risk because of the emergency systems in place to respond to a leak of coolant.
-Eventually, all of the fuel will be moved out of the fuel pool and placed into dry casks stored outside the reactor building, but that could take about seven years following shutdown.

 The senators are concerned that recent lessons learned from the nuclear disaster at Fukushima in Japan indicate offsite emergency planning should be maintained while nuclear waste is stored in a spent fuel pool.